mstksg/advent-of-code-2018/README.md

 Interactive
 -----------

-The *[AOC2018.Run.Interactive][interactive]* module has code for testing your solutions and submitting within GHCI, so you don't have to re-compile.
+The *[AOC2018.Run.Interactive][interactive]* module has code (powered by *[advent-of-code-api][]*) for testing your solutions and submitting within GHCI, so you don't have to re-compile.
 If you edit your solution programs, they are automatically updated when you hit `:r` in ghci.

 [interactive]: https://mstksg.github.io/advent-of-code-2018/AOC2018-Run-Interactive.html